 Large companies (i.e. those that are not SMEs - see below) and SMEs where the R&D expenditure is subsidised can make claims under the R&D expenditure credits (RDEC) regime.
-Under this regime, the benefit is recorded as a taxable credit in operating profit and is equal to 13% of the qualifying expenditure for expenditure incurred on or after 1 April 2020 (12% between 1 January 2018 and 31 March 2020).
+Under this regime, the benefit is recorded as a taxable credit in operating profit and is equal to 20% of the qualifying expenditure for expenditure incurred on or after 1 April 2023 (13% for expenditure incurred between 1 April 2020 and 31 March 2023).